All Episodes

 That's all beneficial.

-And maybe that's why the CapEx is going up so dramatically in anticipation that we're benefiting from those tax breaks.
+And maybe that's why the capex is going up so dramatically in anticipation that we're benefiting from those tax breaks.

 In two ways.

-One is fossil fuels, oil and gas is back.
+Oil and gas is back.

 The other thing that's really positive is President Trump's support for nuclear power.